avo-hq/avo/README.md

 ## Getting your local environment set up

-NOTE: We're using `docker-compose` to run Postres.
+NOTE: We're using `docker-compose` to run Postgres.
 While we find this incredibly helpful, it's not a requirement, but you'll have to BYOD (Bring Your Own Database).

 Once you pull the code down to your machine, running `bin/init` will get you up-and-running.